predict-legacy/PredictIO-Android/Example/Readme.md

 ![](https://www.predict.io/GitHub/Location-and-Accuracy-View_Android.jpg)

+##### Home/Work zones
+You can see your home/work zones after some trips.
+To check them; go to the Menu in the upper right corner (3 vertical dots) and tap the "Show home/work zones" option.

 ## Running and Testing
 Before you build and run the Example projects, make sure you set your API key in the app's AndroidManifest.xml file.